Warming trend for weekend, storm for beginning of week

 Warming trend

-Then temperatures get another boost on Saturday with sunshine and highs in the mid-upper 40s.
-A few additional clouds will stream in on Sunday.
-But with highs in 40s it’s tough to complain.
+This weekend looks beautiful and mild with highs in the 40s!
 This warmth will likely melt any leftover snow from the last “storm,” if you got any accumulation at all!
+This slow warm-up should also help the Coast Guard's mission of breaking up ice on the Connecticut River.
+While 40s certainly won't melt the ice, it may help get things moving out there!
+Same for the Housatonic River ice jams affecting towns like Kent.

+Saturday will be the sunnier, milder day this weekend with highs in the mid 40s to near 50 degrees.
+It will be breezy though with a southwest wind at 10 to 25 miles an hour.

+Sunday will feature more clouds and temperatures will be a few degrees cooler.
+But with highs in the low-mid 40s in January, it's tough to complain!

+Clouds will really thicken up Monday as a warm front approaches.
+There is a chance for a light wintry mix in spots before we change over to light rain showers.
+Honestly, if we see a few snowflakes or sleet pellets it doesn't look like a big deal with temperatures rising into the low to mid 40s.

-A wind-swept rain will continue into Tuesday with highs near 50 degrees.
+A wind-swept rain will be the main attraction Tuesday with highs near 50 degrees.
 An approaching storm will be pulling in plenty of Gulf and Atlantic moisture, bringing a decent chance for over 1” of rain.
+You might even hear a rumble of thunder.

 So now the million dollar question…